 Abstract

-This paper aims to present an example of a database designed to combine epigraphic, linguistic and philological data.
+This paper presents an example of a database designed to combine epigraphic, linguistic and philological data.
 This database is part of my project on a study of deictic expressions in dedicatory inscribed and literary epigrams.
 It includes the results of the analysis of around 600 dedicatory epigrams and it will be used to extract information on trends and recurrent patterns in the genre.

 Keywords